nyckoo/medical_remedies_rag/readme.md

 ## Brief introduction

-This project is of CRAG type utilizing neural search wrapped in Flask API & is about helping users to find natural medications data <br> like history, cultivation, preparation, use etc. <br>
+This project is of CRAG type utilizing neural search packed into Flask API & is about helping users to find natural medications data like: <br>
+- history,
+- cultivation,
+- preparation,
+- use etc.
 It's based on the **Encyclopedia Of Herbal Medicine** from following link: http://repo.upertis.ac.id/1889/1/Encyclopedia%20Of%20Herbal%20Medicine.pdf